zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Analogously, the expression of the internal field is
+Similarly, the expression of the internal field can be written as

 $$ \tag{17.157}
 \begin{aligned}